caramelomartins/awesome-linters/README.md

 ## Philosophy

 As programmers we face the challenge of the ever growing pool of knowledge.
-It seems as thoughb as soon as you learn something new, something else is starting to grow and you have to learn it.
+It seems as though as soon as you learn something, something else is starting to grow and you have to learn it too.

+This is my list of resources so I can try to keep up with my demand for learning new things.

 ## Index